KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: KD-DETR

 \section{KD-DETR}

-To address the lack of consistent distillation points in DETR, we propose a general knowledge distillation paradigm for DETR with consistent distillation points sampling, called KD-DETR.
-As illustrated in Fig \ref{framework}, KD-DETR introduces a set of specialized object queries $\mathbf{\tilde{q}}$ shared between teacher and student models to construct distillation points.
+To address the lack of consistent distillation points in DETR, we propose a general knowledge distillation paradigm for DETR (KD-DETR) with consistent distillation points sampling.
+As illustrated in Figure \ref{framework}, KD-DETR introduces a set of specialized object queries $\mathbf{\tilde{q}}$ shared between teacher and student models to construct distillation points.
 Decoupling the distillation task and detection task, KD-DETR can provide sufficient and consistent distillation points.
 We denote the original input and sampled distillation points as $\mathbf{x}=\{\mathbf{I}, \mathbf{q}\}, \mathbf{\tilde{x}}=\{\mathbf{I}, \mathbf{\tilde{q}}\}$ respectively.

-For detection task, the student model is first optimized by its original detection loss: the original input $\mathbf{x}$ is fed into student model to make category and box location predictions, which will be assigned to the ground truth with bipartite matching and calculate detection loss.
+For detection task, the student model is first optimized by its original detection loss: the original input $\mathbf{x}$ is fed into student model to make category and box location predictions, which will be assigned to the ground truth with bipartite matching and calculate detection loss $ \mathcal{L}_{det}$.